devaneil/Crop-Recommender/README.md

 **2.** Copy and search the address on your browser (localhost:5000/). <br>
 **3.** Enter the values required and hit predict to see the prediction made by the model. <br>

-Head over to the following links for project details : <br>
+Head over to the following link for project details : <br>
 https://github.com/devaneil/Crop-recommender/wiki/Project-details